 • Senile cataract and micronutrients

-• Secondary plant substances with strong antioxidant potential (antioxidant enzymes such as glutathione peroxidase, SOD and catalase are reduced in cataracts!), such as
+• Secondary plant substances with strong antioxidant potential (antioxidative enzymes such as glutathione peroxidase, SOD and catalase are reduced in cataracts!), such as:

 • Quercetin